seratch/notion-sdk-jvm/README.md

 ##### Necessity of polymorphic serializers for list objects

 In the early development stage of this SDK, we started with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
 It worked well except for the Search API responses.
-However, the `results` in the Search API responses requires polymorphic serializers for `properties: List[DatabaseProperty | PageProperty]`.
+However, the `results` in the Search API responses requires polymorphic serializers for `properties: List<DatabaseProperty | PageProperty>` (this is a pseudo code illustrating the property is a list of union type).
 The author (@seratch) was not able to find a way to handle the pattern with the library.

 ##### The author prefers camelCased property names